 - Twitter: @LUHammondInst

 - Newsletter: Go here to read about what we’ve been up to in our first few months.

-- Upcoming Conference: Is Government the Problem?
+- Conference: Is Government the Problem?
 March 21-23.
-Speakers include economic historian Robert Higgs.
+Speakers included economic historian Robert Higgs.
 Presented by the Liberty and Ethics Center.

 - Research Publication: Where is an Oil Shock?, Journal of Regional Science, Howard Wall, CEE and Hammond Institute Director.

 - Policy Research: The Missouri Quality Jobs Program: Rearranging the Deck Chairs (And Throwing Some Overboard), Missouri Policy Journal, Howard Wall, CEE and Hammond Institute Director.